pklaus/ut61e_python/README.md

 ##### `es51922.py` – Interprets the output of the ES51922 chip

-This utility interprets data sent by the Cyrustek ES51922 chip.
+This utility interprets data sent by the Cyrustek ES51922 chip used in the Uni-Trend digital multimeter UT61E.
 It reads lines from stdin, tries to interpret them as messages from the chip and prints basic information on the stdout.
 In addition it writes a CSV file with a lot more information